Stem Cell Therapy for Spinal Cord Injury

 After a spinal cord injury, many nerve fibres at the site of the injury lose their insulating layer of myelin, because of which nerve fibres are no longer able to transmit signals between the brain and the spinal cord properly, contributing to paralysis.
 Unfortunately the spinal cord does not have the ability to restore these lost myelin forming cells after trauma.

-Numerous studies and clinical trials conducted all over the world have proved that Stemcell Therapy can bring about improvements in the condition of patients who have suffered spinal cord injury.
+Numerous studies and clinical trials conducted all over the world have proved that Stem cell Therapy for Spinal cord Injury can bring about improvements in the condition of patients who have suffered spinal cord injury.
 Some of the patients regained their motor functions and some others the sensory functions partially or fully.
 In a multicentric clinical trial, a patient with spinal cord injuries sustained in an accident was infused with stem cells obtained from his bone marrow (autologus) within hours of the accident and was able to regain both motor and sensory functions fully and was later discharged from the Hospital fully recovered.

 The doctors and the scientists involved in the clinical trial believe it must have been due to the fact that the timely infusion of the stemcells before scar tissues could be formed at the site of the injury might have contributed to the full recovery of the patient.
 However it is too early to draw any conclusion and more research and more and more trials have to be done before stemcell therapy becomes a standard of care treatment for treating patients with Spinal Cord Injuries.

 NeuroCyte Stem cell Research Center provides best Stem Cell Therapy for Spinal cord injury in Bangalore, India.